Longitudinal associations between childhood socioeconomic position and adolescent eating disorder symptoms: findings from the ALSPAC cohort

 Background

 The recorded incidence of eating disorders is elevated in people from higher socioeconomic positions, but self-reported eating disorder symptoms are more common in those from lower socioeconomic positions in cross-sectional studies.
-Longitudinal studies investigating the role of different socioeconomic indicators in the aetiology of a range of eating disorders symptoms might avoid biases associated with the use of clinical samples but have multiple limitations.
+Longitudinal studies investigating the role of different socioeconomic indicators in the aetiology of a range of eating disorder symptoms might avoid biases associated with the use of clinical samples but have multiple limitations.
 We aimed to investigate the association between early childhood socioeconomic indicators and eating disorder symptoms across adolescence.

 Method

 We used data from the Avon Longitudinal Study of Parents and Children.
 Parental income, education, occupation, and financial hardship were reported by mothers between 32 weeks of gestation and 47 months postpartum.
-Area-level deprivation was derived from the Office of National Statistics indicators linked to the participant’s residential post code at 32 weeks gestation.
+Area-level deprivation was derived from the Office for National Statistics indicators linked to the participant’s residential post code at 32 weeks gestation.
 Outcomes were disordered eating (restrictive eating, binge eating, and purging), weight and shape concerns, and body dissatisfaction at age 14, 16, and 18 years.
 To model these associations, we used univariable and multivariable multilevel logistic and linear regression, and linear regression models.

 Findings